webqit/oohtml/README.md

     <script type="module" contract></script>
     ```

-    This is generally good unless there is a requirment to have classic scripts follow their [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed), in which case the Contract Functions compiler will need to be explicitly and synchronously loaded ahead of any encounter with classic Contract Scripts:
+    This isn't necessarily bad unless there is a requirment to have classic scripts follow their [native synchronous timing](https://html.spec.whatwg.org/multipage/parsing.html#scripts-that-modify-the-page-as-it-is-being-parsed), in which case the Contract Functions compiler will need to be explicitly and synchronously loaded ahead of any encounter with classic Contract Scripts:

     ```html
     <head>